grabstacker/WEB701BradKay/README.md

     This platform will accomodate the user base of 2000 members that are registered in the facebook group "meat free mixing with mandy".
 This group requires a meal planning and dietry needs application and will also offer the ability for users to share thier specific meal plans and diets through a sharing portal similar to an auction house where users can display specific diets for others to use.

     This is the fundemental idea to be created.
-The product is a service and instead of an auction house for physical items, a sharing portal of valued information will be instantiated
+The product is a service and instead of an auction house for physical items, a sharing portal of valued information will be created.

     As the platform requires some sort of auction